Photo Gallery #2

 Here is the patent:

-Smith motorized bicycle
+Smith motorized bicycle:

 Photo was taken by a friend, this was my first GP bike race, the Catalina Grand Prix, 1957.

-View from the ski slopes at Heavenly Valley, Lake Tahoe
+View from the ski slopes at Heavenly Valley, Lake Tahoe:

 I then installed the engine into a 1952 M-TD, with numerous modifications to make it fit.
 That car could raise its nose like a dragster, with the pedal to the metal.
 When I sold the MG-TD it had the same engine & same supercharger, but with a Norden single low pressure fuel injector I was testing.
-I had purchased ALL of the last of the Norden items, hundreds of parts, castings, etc, including original non-machined castings, at a sale.
-One additional item would have been nice on the MG was on the Ford, to avoid axle destroying problems.
-I obtained a 1-3/8" wide gears "Indianapolis" rear end center section free from a friend, Vic Edelbrock, & with big thick axles, would have been no more twisted off MG axle problems.
-I knew Vic & many other famous rodders, many of whom opened businesses, way back then.
+I had purchased ALL of the last of the Norden items, hundreds of parts, castings, etc, including original unmachined castings, at a sale.
+One additional item that would have been nice on the MG was on the Ford, to avoid axle destroying problems.
+I obtained a 1-3/8" wide gears "Indianapolis" rear end center section free from a friend, Vic Edelbrock (yes, one and the same Edelbrock, a friend of mine back then), & with big thick axles, there would have been no more twisted off MG axle problems.
+I knew rather well Vic & many other famous rodders, many of whom opened businesses, way back then.
 The MG-TD had 16" wheels & tires, faired-in running boards, a 32 Ford radiator shell (cut down & narrowed), & faired-in but otherwise stock rear gas tank.
 The dash was homemade, & had mostly aircraft instruments.
-I do wish I had kept photos....but I was off to Service the Service, & decided to get rid of most all my projects.
-The below photos are almost all I have left of the Ford car, I have nothing of the MG-TD.
-To this day I greatly regret not keeping photos of the MG-TD.
+I was off to Service the Service, & decided to get rid of most all my projects.
+The below photos are almost all I have left of the Ford car, I have no photos of the MG-TD.
+To this day I greatly regret not keeping the 'build' photos of the MG-TD; these all went to the new owner.
 An eagle eye here will reveal aircraft fittings, courtesy of buy-by-the-pound at Douglas Aircraft Company's surplus store, located 3 miles or so from my house.
 I made many of the metal parts for this car & engine.
 Some are very visible here.
 A VERY sharp eye on the second below photo will tell you that those cross-slotted screws on the carburetor intake horns are NOT Phillips, but Reed & Prince aircraft screws.

 Another Ford/Merc flathead engine:

 My 29 Ford A sport coupe is in another Gallery.

-© Copyright, 2013, R. Fleischer
+© Copyright 2023, R. Fleischer